songtian17/talents-api-docs/talent/README.md

-username | (optional) Username of talent profileImageUri | (optional) URI of profile picture bio | (optional) Bio of talent isSubscribed | (options) If talent is allowed to search. true or false
+username | (optional) Username of talent profileImageUri | (optional) URI of profile picture bio | (optional) Bio of talent isSubscribed | (optional) If talent is allowed to search. true or false

 ### Example
 ```